Here are some examples of toys, books and play equipment that many parents have found to be popular with young children on the autism spectrum.

 Learn more at about:

 The lists of toys were compiled by Dr Jane Shields from the NAS EarlyBird team.
-EarlyBird is a three-month programme for parents and carers of young children with a diagnosis of an autism.
+EarlyBird is a three-month programme for parents and carers of young children with an autism spectrum diagnosis.